timboGithubMan/bHLH-RNA-Seq/README.md

   settings (using pearson correlation, and scaled by z-score)

 "results"
-- there are a couple of files in this folder:
+there are a couple of files in this folder:
-*all_LFC - all log fold changes, for easy comparison, including some other similar experiments/treatments *PCA - a PCA plot showing that replicates of conditions group together (data is consistent across replicates) *Correlation Heatmap - a map showing correlation between samples (also shows that data is consistent across replicates) *complete_heatmap - a heatmap of all samples *normalized_counts.csv - gene counts normalized by DESeq2
+- all_LFC - all log fold changes, for easy comparison, including some other similar experiments/treatments
+- PCA - a PCA plot showing that replicates of conditions group together (data is consistent across replicates)
+- Correlation Heatmap - a map showing correlation between samples (also shows that data is consistent across replicates)
+- complete_heatmap - a heatmap of all samples
+- normalized_counts.csv - gene counts normalized by DESeq2

--then there is a folder for each comparison: "CA", "DB", etc within each folder, there are the files:
+then there is a folder for each comparison: "CA", "DB", etc within each folder, there are the files:
-*sigCA.csv - a spreadsheet of all genes significantly different between C and A *clusterProfiler_CA_MF (and _BP) clusterProfiler GO analysis of sigCA genes. the clusterProfiler analysis is kind of outdated, there are better GO tools to use *CA_volcano - a volcano plot of sigCA genes *CA_cnetplot - created using the clusterProfiler results. a visualization of a couple of GO terms "KEGG pathways" - a visualization of the regulation of different KEGG pathways across the pairwise comparison
+- sigCA.csv - a spreadsheet of all genes significantly different between C and A
+- clusterProfiler_CA_MF (and _BP) clusterProfiler GO analysis of sigCA genes. the clusterProfiler analysis is kind of outdated, there are better GO tools to use
+- CA_volcano - a volcano plot of sigCA genes
+- CA_cnetplot - created using the clusterProfiler results. a visualization of a couple of GO terms
+- KEGG pathways" - a visualization of the regulation of different KEGG pathways across the pairwise comparison